ksu-cs-textbooks/cis400/content/D-milestones/04-class-library-milestone-2.md

 Define abstract base classes for your entrées and sides, called `Entree` and `Side`, respectively.
 All entrées should inherit from `Entree`, and all sides should inherit from `Side`.
 You should push what property definitions you can into these base classes.
 These base classes should be defined in their corresponding namespaces.

 All properties that are shared by derived classes should be pushed to the base class (generalization).
-For example, as all entrées have a `Name`, `Description`, `Price`, `Calories`, and `SpecialInstructions`, so these should be implemented in the base class as either `abstract` or `virtual` methods.
+For example, as all entrées have a `Name`, `Description`, `Price`, `Calories`, and `SpecialInstructions`, so these should be implemented in the base class as either `abstract` or `virtual` properties.
 That said, you may need to override some or all in derived classes to provide the necessary functionality.

 Note that sides all also have a `Size` property, so this should be defined in the `Side` base class as well.